nbittich/mu-search/README.md

 - **rdf_type** : URI of the rdf:Class of the nested object
 - **properties** : mapping of RDF predicates to properties for the nested object

 Objects can be nested to arbitrary depth.
-The properties object is defined the same way as the properties of the root document, but the properties of a nested object **cannot** contain file attachments.
+The properties object is defined in the same way as the properties of the root document, but the properties of a nested object **cannot** contain file attachments.

 [Elasticsearch mappings](#elasticsearch-mappings) for nested objects must be specified in the `mappings` object at the root type using a path expression as key.